everzet/capifony/README.md

 	cap shared:{databases OR log OR uploads]:to_remote

+## Host Permissions ##

+If you are not allowed sudo ability on your host you can add the following configuration to your `config/deploy.rb` file:

+    set :use_sudo, false

+If your host complains about the entire project being group-writable you can add the following configuration to your `config/deploy.rb` file:

+    set :group_writable, false

+## Git Specific Options ##

+If you are using Git Submodule you'll want to add the following to your `config/deploy.rb` file or the submodule files won't be brought down with your project:

+    set :git_enable_submodules, 1

 ## Other tasks ##

 If you need to deploy and run your migrations you can call: